Cancer Pathology Second Opinions

 About Cancer Pathology

-A second opinion in cancer pathology can make a life-changing difference, ensuring accurate tumor type, grade, and biomarker status.
-At EPIARX Diagnostics, Dr. Rodic applies his deep expertise to review cases, offering reassurance and potential alternative treatment directions.
-Our services include:
+A second opinion in cancer pathology can make a life-changing difference — ensuring an accurate understanding of tumor type, grade, and biomarker status.
+At EPIARX Diagnostics, Dr. Rodic applies his deep expertise to review cases, confirm findings, and identify potential alternative treatment directions.

-• Online consults to discuss findings with patients and clinicians
+Online consultations to discuss findings directly with patients and clinicians

 Why Choose a Second Opinion at EPIARX?

-• Dr. Rodic’s cancer pathology expertise informs effective treatment
+Dr. Rodic’s cancer pathology expertise helps inform effective treatment

-• Double-check essential details: tumor subtype, grade, margins, biomarkers
+Double-check essential details: tumor subtype, grade, margins, and biomarkers

-• Fast turnarounds ensure no delay in patient care
+Fast turnaround ensures no delay in patient care

 Our Approach